thiago-a-souza/Spark/README.md

 ### Running SQLs
-Spark SQL allows creating queries against a temporary table and returns a new Dataframe, making it easier to create complex queries.
-Temporary tables can be assigned to the current session, using the function *createOrReplaceTempView*, or shared among all sessions while the application is active, using the function *createGlobalTempView*.
+Spark SQL allows creating queries against a temporary view and returns a new *Dataframe*, making it easier to create complex queries.
+Temporary views can be assigned to the current session, using the function *createOrReplaceTempView*, or shared among all sessions while the application is active, using the function *createGlobalTempView*.

 ```
 scala> empDF.createOrReplaceTempView("employees")